bvbohnen/X3_Customizer/Documentation.md

         - Int, the max rudder tunings to set.
       * ship_types:
         - List of ship names or types to adjust tunings for.
 If empty (default), all ships are adjusted.

+***

+Sound Transforms:

+ * Remove_Combat_Beep

+    Requires: None

+      Removes the beep that plays when entering combat.

+ * Remove_Sound

+    Requires: None

+      Removes a sound by writing an empty file in its place, based on the sound's id.
+If a non-empty file is already present in the 's' folder, it will be backed up.

+      * sound_id
+       - Int, the id of the sound file to be overwritten.
+      * cleanup
+       - Bool, if True then any empty overwrite file will be removed, restoring a sound previously overwritten.